Save watts

 Software version 1.2.4 offers improvements for these workflows.
 A default tensio port can now be configured, which is helpful when a dedicated port is available.
 And extra logic has been added to manage foot pedal input.
 Now foot pedal signals will be directed only to the window with focus.

 Usage is straightforward.
 On any windowing system simply open two windows and position them as you like.
-Mac OS has a feature called Split View, that makes it easy to tile windows and run them full screen.
-It’s similar on iOS.
+Mac OS has a feature called Split View, that makes it easy to tile windows and run them full screen. iOS is similar.
 On Windows there’s a comparable feature called Snap.
+Finally it’s possible to double your display size using two machines at once, for example showing alignment on a PC and tension on a tablet.

 Top workshop